russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 Another alternative would be reading on your Kindle, such as e-books or web pages, which allows highlighting parts of a page and even note-taking.
 Emphasizing the main points of the book allows you to keep track of where these ideas appear in the text.
 As such, your brain will associate these key points with something that is important to know, making it more likely for you to memorize the material.

-Highlight important parts in a book - Headway App
+highlight important parts in a book to remember new information

-In English class, you probably received a few assignments that involved writing summaries of written material.
+In English class, you probably received a few assignments that involved writing summaries of written material, making flashcards, and creating mind maps.
 At the time, you were likely unaware that this process not only strengthened your writing skills, but it was a way for you to recap information and retain it better for upcoming tests and projects.

 Using the same idea, as soon as you finish a reading piece, pretend you are writing a description to a friend who has no idea what the text is about.
 Then, if you can read your summary and gain some insight into the book's purpose and general concepts, you should be able to return to it whenever needed.